oracle/bots-node-sdk/MESSAGE_MODEL.md

 ## MessageModel Utilities <a name="utilities">

-Additionally, a set of utilities for MessageModel are provided. `Util.MessageModel` functions help deriving string or speech representation of a Conversation Message Model payload.
-This is used primarily to output text or speech to voice or text-based channels like Alexa and SMS.
+Additionally, the SDK provides a set of utilities for the MessageModel.
+For example, `Util.MessageModel` functions help derive string or speech representation of a conversation message model payload.
+These are primarily used to output text or speech to voice or text-based channels like Alexa and SMS.
+For example:

 ```javascript
 const { messageModelUtil } = require('@oracle/bots-node-sdk/util');